Meet the Festival Orchestra Musicians

 Cello

-Jeremy Kreutz, cello (March), is a member of the Houston Symphony.
+Jeremy Kreutz, cello, is a member of the Houston Symphony.
 Previously, he worked under conductors such as Marin Alsop, Christoph Eschenbach, David Robertson, Robert Spano, Larry Rachleff, and Valery Gergiev.
 He has performed domestically and abroad as an orchestral and chamber musician, including with the Aspen Music Festival, Kneisel Hall, and the Pacific Music Festival in Japan.
 He has also studied with members of the Juilliard, Borromeo, Miró, Verona, and Cleveland Quartets.
 Originally from Loveland (Co.), Kreutz began learning the cello at eleven in his local public school, where his father taught the orchestral program for thirty years.
 He continued in high school with cellist Katherine Azari, and completed his primary studies with Darrett Adkins at the Oberlin Conservatory, and Desmond Hoebig at Rice University’s Shepherd School.
 Considering community engagement an incredibly important aspect of life, he has worked with public schools in Colorado, Ohio, Texas, and Illinois, as well as Colorado’s “El Sistema” program.
 Kreutz enjoys exploring Houston’s vibrant food culture and marathons of competition reality shows.
-This is his first year at Arizona Musicfest.
+This is his second year at Arizona Musicfest.

 Charles Tyler

-Los Angeles Chamber Orchestra/Los Angeles Master Chorale
+Los Angeles Chamber Orchestra

 Cello